sci3ma/symfony-docker/README.md

 ### To do
-- implement container with Elasticsearch
+- add container with Elasticsearch
-- implement container with message queuing service (RabbitMQ/AWS SQS)
+- add container with message queuing service (RabbitMQ/AWS SQS)
+- add container with redis
-- improve Xdebug configuration to setup client host IP address automatically
+- improve Xdebug configuration to set up client host IP address automatically